altinakseven/deezel/RPC_URL_CONSISTENCY_FIX.md

 1. **Eliminated Network Mismatch**: All RPC operations now use the same endpoint when `--sandshrew-rpc-url` is specified
 2. **Consistent Test Configuration**: All test files now use `localhost:8080` (Sandshrew) instead of separate Bitcoin RPC endpoints
 3. **Preserved Default Behavior**: The default command-line argument and fallback logic in main.rs remain unchanged for backward compatibility
+4. **Fixed Wallet Loading Logic**: Only alkanes commands that actually need wallet access (Execute and Balance) will attempt to load the wallet
+5. **Separated Command Handling**: RPC-only alkanes commands (getbytecode, trace, inspect, tokeninfo, simulate) now work without wallet loading
-4. **Added Documentation**: Journal comments explain the reasoning behind the changes
+6. **Added Documentation**: Journal comments explain the reasoning behind the changes

 ## Expected Results